PVNPSPT/Predict-user-clicking-an-ad-on-company-website/README.md

 ## Project Tasks
 ### 1. Get the data
 Imported and loaded the data into a **Pandas DataFrame**.
 Inspected the size, datatypes, summary of the data.
+The dataset has features like <code>Daily Time Spent on Site, Age, Area Income, Daily Internet Usage, Ad Topic Line, City, Male, Country, Timestamp, Clicked on Ad</code>
 ### 2. Exploratory Data Analysis
 Analyzed the features of the dataset by plotting them uisng **Seaborn**.
 Examined the relationship between features with the help of different kinds of plots like **pairplot**, **jointplot**, **histogram**.
 ### 3. Build a Machine Learning model